 This bill amends several sections of the Idaho Code related to solid waste management, specifically focusing on the authority of county commissioners and the definitions surrounding solid waste disposal.
 Notably, it introduces a new definition for "flow control," which refers to methods that compel solid waste haulers to process waste at designated facilities.
 The bill also revises the definition of "major solid waste generator" and makes various technical corrections throughout the text.
 Additionally, it grants county commissioners the authority to enact flow control measures aimed at protecting public investments in solid waste facilities, reducing liabilities, and ensuring environmentally compliant waste management.

 Furthermore, the bill outlines the procedures that major solid waste generators and municipalities must follow when making changes that significantly affect solid waste distribution.
-It mandates that counties provide public notice and conduct feasibility studies before establishing new solid waste processing facilities.
-The bill emphasizes transparency by requiring public forums for discussing flow control measures and includes provisions for municipalities to respond to proposed facilities.
-The act is set to take effect on July 1, 2025, and declares an emergency to expedite its implementation.
+It mandates that counties provide notice and conduct feasibility studies before establishing new solid waste processing facilities, ensuring transparency and public participation in the decision-making process.
+The bill also includes provisions for contracts between counties and municipalities regarding waste disposal capacity, as well as stipulations for municipalities that choose not to participate in proposed facilities.
+An emergency clause is included, making the act effective on July 1, 2025.

 Statutes affected: Bill Text: 31-4401A, 31-4402, 31-4407, 31-4407A